Tell us how we can improve your student experience

 4:03pm on 13 Dec 25 This would be a massive help for international students.
 Hopefully they accept your proposal!!

-Collins Ezea
+Collinsachukwuemeka Ezea

 9:38pm on 13 Dec 25 The school is always asking international students to seek support when they need it.
 All international students are seeking the school's support in this regard.
 This is the biggest support that international students need from the university.
 It will help the school to attract more international students.

-Collins Ezea
+Collinsachukwuemeka Ezea

 9:48pm on 13 Dec 25 President, find a way to get more students to add their voice to this issue.
 Some students don't look at their academic email.
 I suggest you create another vote and comment page like this one that is compatible with WhatsApp.
 Then contact as many class reps as possible to share on their class group.
 That is the only way we can get the necessary number of votes.
 Please continue with what you are doing no matter how difficult it may seem.